harrisoncramer/harrisoncramer.me/src/markdown-pages/deploying-a-react-app-on-eks.md

 test-node-port   NodePort    10.100.37.176   <none>        80:30139/TCP   3m32s
 ```

-The `CLUSTER-IP` field indicates that our service is now waiting for connections at the IP address of `10.100.37.176` on port 80.
-Keep in mind, this is an internal IP address and is not available outside the cluster, it's only available to nodes within the cluster.
+The CLUSTER-IP field indicates that our service is now waiting for connections at the IP address of `10.100.37.176` on port 80.
+Keep in mind, this is an internal IP address and is not available outside the cluster.

 <p class="tip">We can connect to specific pods within the cluster using <code class="language-text">kubectl</code> with the <code class="language-text">exec</code> command, and the pod name: <code class="language-text">kubectl exec -it pod-name-here -- /bin/sh</code></p>